City of Words: Introduction

 Nevertheless, in any medium, there are always commentators worth reading.
 At various times, in the Guardian, these included David McKie, Alexander Chancellor, A.C.Grayling, Catherine Bennett and Ian Jack.
 And, in other British papers, Neal Ascherson, Mathew Parris, Simon Jenkins, Michael Bywater and Martin Wolf.
 Most of these writers are still going.
 Some no longer write regularly; in their day, though, they wrote weekly columns—sometimes twice weekly—often for a decade or more.
 You didn’t have to share their views–which differ considerably–to admire their style, or their stamina.

 Columnism, as practised by these luminaries, has a history of its own.
 And there are other former columnists who stand as evidence that the genre is not entirely negligible from the point of view of literature.
 As far as the British press is concerned, the foremost of these, in my lifetime, has been the playwright Michael Frayn.
 In my schooldays, when he was still working as a journalist, I read his columns—first in the Guardian, then in the Observer—with mirth and awe.
 Two decades later the poet James Fenton’s contributions to the Independent renewed this strain of high wit, bringing to it a cosmopolitan vision of world politics.
 In the 1980s the wild transports of the “Remainders” column in the Times Literary Supplement, written by the antiquarian bookseller Eric Korn (1933-2014), took literary and scientific erudition to a baroque level.
-And Eric Korn’s successor at the TLS, the poet Hugo Williams, practised, every other week until recently, in “Freelance”, a haunting and revelatory art of memory.
+And Eric Korn’s successor at the TLS, the poet Hugo Williams, practised, every other week until recently, in “Freelance”, a haunting and revelatory art of memory, while the back-page NB column maintained a sharp edge of erudition.
 The work of these writers suggests that there is something in the form that’s worth aspiring to, something that may outlast current shifts of genre and transformations in the ecology of information to flourish again in new media.

 Writers and their livelihoods